Updated May 16, 2026§ For Kids

 Cold weather is a meaningful drain accelerator for the Jiobit Gen 3 lithium-polymer cell.
 Two practical adjustments help.

 Bring the Jiobit indoors overnight.
-A Jiobit on an outdoor coat or backpack overnight in sub-freezing temps loses 15-20% capacity by morning.
-Indoors restores normal capacity within roughly an hour.
+A Jiobit left on an outdoor coat or backpack in freezing weather starts the next day with less usable capacity.
 Setting a routine of clipping the tracker to a charging dock indoors overnight also keeps you from waking up to a Low Battery alert before the morning school run.

 Charge at room temperature, not in the cold.
 Charging a cold lithium-polymer cell can permanently reduce capacity.
 Let the Jiobit warm to room temperature for at least 30 minutes before plugging in the USB-C cable, especially after sub-zero outdoor exposure.